Pug Corgi Mix Facts

 Breed Recognition Dog Registry of America, Inc. (DRA)

 A companion dog, the Corgi, crossed with a pug, is an affectionate dog, especially towards children.
-They are very loyal and always requires attention.
+They are very loyal and always require attention.
 It doesn’t want to be left out of the moment for they are moderately sensitive dogs.
 If you are going to leave them for a long time, they will end up in developing separation anxiety or develop bad habits.

 They are very welcoming and friendly when it comes to strangers.
-However, this hybrid though usually calm will bark and alarm the family whenever they feel threatened, in danger or at a stranger until familiar.
+However, this hybrid, though usually calm, will bark and alarm the family whenever they feel threatened, in danger or at a stranger until familiar.
 The Corgi Pug would adjust better to different situations if acquainted at an early age to people, places, other animals, and dogs.

 The Corgi crossed with Pug, is an intelligent dog.
 That’s why training them is not that hard as long as you approach them with a firm yet kind hand.
 They can be stubborn if not taught properly.
 The Pug mixed with Corgi also has a quick response to things and strong willpower.
-It’s lovely to have this kind of dog around for they are not the aggressive and violent type of dogs.
+It’s lovely to have this kind of dog around, for they are not the aggressive and violent type of dogs.

 Pug Crossed with Corgi Puppies for Sale